List of Eastern Michigan Eagles men's basketball head coaches

-Stan Heath, the current head coach of the Eastern Michigan Eagles.
+Rob Murphy coached the Eastern Michigan Eagles from 2011 to 2021 and has the third most coaching wins.

 The following is a list of Eastern Michigan Eagles men's basketball head coaches.
-There have been 30 head coaches of the Eagles in their 126-season history.
+There have been 31 head coaches of the Eagles in their 129-season history.

-Eastern Michigan's current head coach is Stan Heath.
-He was hired as the Eagles' head coach in April 2021, replacing Rob Murphy, who mutually parted ways with Eastern Michigan after the 2020–21 season.
+Eastern Michigan's current head coach is Billy Donlon.
+He was hired as the Eagles' head coach in March 2026, replacing Stan Heath, who Eastern Michigan mutually parted ways with after the 2025–26 season.